freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //remove gizmo, kbrd from hf
-  splice points in the middle of array (bilinear morpher)
 //optical flow depth estimator for foreground video (+in realtime) to remove bg
 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK